neutrinoceros/inifix/README.md

 ```shell
 $ inifix-format pluto.ini
 ```
-In can be redirected as
+It can be redirected as
 ```shell
 $ inifix-format pluto.ini > pluto-formatted.ini
 ```